 Specimens from traps were removed by pouring the trap fluid through a fine strainer and placing bees into vials filled with 70% ethanol; net-collected specimens were dispatched with ethyl acetate and placed in blotter paper “layers” for storage.
 In the laboratory, specimens were then removed from alcohol and grouped taxonomically to the lowest level allowing certainty of identification to species or morphospecies, and sex was recorded when possible.
 Specimens were identified using published taxonomic papers, semi-technical guides, and online Discover Life keys.
 When we were unable to identify specimens ourselves professional assistance was sought from a number of specialists by sending them representative samples, or through personal visits to the USDA Pollinating Insects/Utah State University Bee Collection in Logan, UT to use the extensive collection there and consult directly with resident specialists.
 Similar help was also sought at the Bohart Museum of Entomology, University of California, Davis, CA. Specimens that eluded species identity were assigned morphospecies classifications that were unique.

 Statistical Analyses

-Riley stuff
+Riley stuff Still working on this…

 RESULTS

 Bee community structure